X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 The SPI controller is connected to the SD card connector.
 The speed of the clock output of the SPI controller can be controlled by the **'Slow Clock'** bit.
 When this bit is 0 the clock is 12.5MHz, when 1 the clock is about 390kHz.
 The slow clock speed is to be used during the initialization phase of the SD card.
 Some SD cards require a clock less than 400kHz during part of the initialization.

 A transfer can be started by writing to **SPI_DATA**.
-While the transfer is in progress the BUSY bit will be set.
-After the transfer is done, the result can be read from the **SPI_DATA** register.
+While the transfer is in progress the **BUSY** bit will be set.
+After the transfer is done, the received byte can be read from the **SPI_DATA** register.

 The chip select can be controlled by writing the **SELECT** bit.
 Writing 1 will assert the chip-select (logic-0) and writing 0 will release the chip-select (logic-1).

+If the **Auto-TX** bit is set, reading from **SPI_DATA** will automatically start a new SPI transfer, in addition to returning the latest received value.
+Useful when reading many consecutive bytes from SPI.
+The new SPI transfer will transmit the dummy byte $FF.

 ## Palette